iris-edu/stationxml-seed-converter/README.md

 ### System Language Requirments

-The stationxml-seed-converted is built in an English language enviroment and assumes users have similar settings.
-If a user's enviroment is not C locale please instantiate a C locale enviroment using `export LC_ALL="C"` for bash, or setenv `LC_ALL C` for tcsh/csh.
+The stationxml-seed-converted is built in an English language environment and assumes users have similar settings.
+If a user's     environment is not C locale please instantiate a C locale environment using `export LC_ALL="C"` for bash, or setenv `LC_ALL C` for tcsh/csh.